VeryProfessional/DDRData/index.md

 # The Mathematical Findings of DDR Difficulty Calculators

-Goal: To find out what makes a song in Dance Dance Revolution hard to score on
+Goal: To find out what makes a song in Dance Dance Revolution hard to score on.

 Process: The process took a total of eight weeks or sixteen hours to complete.
 This [Google Doc](https://docs.google.com/document/d/1nOadoTU2YxaevYkYJpwsabKDq06GyWiE0W6nnG-Uf7M/edit?usp=drivesdk) does a good job of documenting what occurred every week